The Moment of Illusion

 The Moment of Illusion is the eighth extended play from South Korean boy band UP10TION.
-It was released on August 22, 2019 by TOP Media.
+It was released on August 22, 2019, by TOP Media.
 The album consists of six tracks including the title track "Your Gravity".
 This is also the first album without Lee Jin-hyuk and Kim Woo-seok and Jinhoo's last album he has promoted with the group and has been on hiatus since then.

 Background

 At the start of 2019, UP10TION continued to promote their previous album "Laberinto" with its title track "Blue Rose". which was released on December 6.
 They ended the promotion on January 11 at Music Bank.
 They started to promote their album in Japan starting January 19 at Yamano Hall and January 27 at IMP Hall with its showcase.
 They also release their schedules for performing at events from January 20 to February 3.
 The group stop their activities as 10 with Lee Jin-hyuk and Kim Woo-seok partipcaing in Produce X 101.
-With the remaining 8 members, they continued to performed events around South Korea and begin their 4th tour in US titled "Laberinto Tour in North America" which lasted between May 31 through June 9.
+With the remaining 8 members, they continued to perform events around South Korea and begin their 4th tour in US titled "Laberinto Tour in North America" which lasted between May 31 through June 9.

 On July 27, TOP Media announced that Jinhyuk and Wooseok will not participate in this album due to their schedules.
 Due to Wooseok debuting with X1 and Jinhyuk joining too late to participate in the album.
 The group continued with its 8 members: Jinhoo, Kuhn, Kogyeol, Bitto, Sunyoul, Gyujin, Hwanhee and Xiao.